chinasaur/CBPSpikesortDemo/README.md

 CBP SPIKE SORTING:

-(4) Partition data into segments (optional).
-To improve efficiency (especially when using multiple cores or machines), the data array is partitioned into "snippets", separated by spike-free intervals.
+(4) Partition data (optional).
+To improve efficiency (especially when using multiple cores or machines), the data array is separated into smaller segments, separated by spike-free intervals.

 (5) Use CBP (see article listed above) to estimate amplitudes/times of spikes associated with each waveform.